Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2024-02-29 - New CID is ``bafybeia2gphecs3pbrccwopg63aka7lxy5vj6btcwyazf47q6jlqjgagru``.
+Going to change this year to be 1/3 validation, next update will have a new split.
+Will also rework this README eventually.
 * 2024-02-22 - Added centralized Girder download link to increase accessibility of the data with an ok-ish pretrained model.
 * 2024-01-31 - First update of 2024.
 New images are being added to the validation split.
 New CID is ``bafybeibxxrs3w7iquirv262ctgcwgppgvaglgtvcabb76qt5iwqgwuzgv4``.
 * 2023-12-31 - Last update of 2023.
 We also welcome a new content contributor: Roadie.
 Details will be added in the acknowledgements.
 New CID is ``bafybeihuem7qz2djallypbb6bo5z7ojqnjz5s4xj6j3c4w4aztqln4tbzu``.